Young Pioneer Tours

 Happy trading and British colonization

-Queen Elizabeth II during her tour of Nauru
+Queen Elizabeth II during a state

 In 1798 the Brits sailed past, thought Nauru looked nice and duly named it Pleasant Island.
 It soon became rather unpleasant when we started trading palm wine and guns with the island, which resulted in a slightly drunken civil war that lasted 10 years.
 The Brits then gave Nauru to Germany, which ended the civil war and improved punctuality until WW1.
 Following this it was given to Britain, Australia, and New Zealand to jointly run and share the spoils of the phosphate industry.